EdmundBenedict/lordcephei.github.io/pages/gwintrotut.md

 _G_<sup>LDA</sup>W<sup>LDA</sup>.

 In the next iteration, &Sigma;<sup>0</sup>&minus;_V_<sub>xc</sub><sup>LDA</sup> is added to the LDA hamiltonian and the density is made self-consistent, and handed over to the _GW_ part.
+(Note that for a fixed density _V_<sub>xc</sub><sup>LDA</sup> cancels the exchange correlation potential from the LDA hamiltonian.)
 This process is repeated until the RMS change in &Sigma;<sup>0</sup> falls below a certain tolerance value.
-The final self-energy (QSGW potential) is an effective exchange-correlation functional, tailored to the system, that can be conveniently used within the standard DFT setup to calculate properties such as the band structure.
+The final self-energy (QSGW potential) is an effectively an exchange-correlation functional, tailored to the system, that can be conveniently used analogously to the standard DFT setup to calculate properties such as the band structure.

 {::nomarkdown}</div>{:/}